gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ---

 Since many tests run in parallel possibly in different processes, and we do not have any synchronization mechanism (like a lock file) for simplicity, there is a chance that multiple tests concurrently create the golden database file.
 This is fine: it is a bit of extra work, but correctness is guaranteed by the use of `os.Rename` (`rename(2)` under the hood) as the final step, which is atomic.
+And also: the file would be replaced by exactly the same content, so this not an issue.

 ## Why not squash all migrations?